opendatacube/odc-tools/README.md

 - `odc.algo` algorithms (GeoMedian wrapper is here)
 - `odc.stats` large scale processing framework (under development)
 - `odc.ui` tools for data visualization in notebook/lab
-- `odc.index` extra utils for working with datacube database
-- `odc.aws` AWS/S3 utilities, used by apps mainly
-- `odc.aio` faster concurrent fetching from S3 with async, used by apps
+- `odc.stac` STAC to ODC conversion tools
 - `odc.dscache` experimental key-value store where `key=UUID`, `value=Dataset`
 - `odc.io` common IO utilities, used by apps mainly
-- `odc.dtools` tools/experiments in the area of dask.distributed/dask<>datacube integration
 - `odc.geom` geometry utils and prototypes
-- `odc.ppt` parallel processing helper methods, internal lib
+- `odc.aws` AWS/S3 utilities, used by apps mainly
+- `odc.aio` faster concurrent fetching from S3 with async, used by apps
 - `odc.{thredds,azure}` internal libs for cloud IO

 Pre-release of these libraries is on PyPI now, so can be installed with `pip`